jasonsbarr/how-to-think-like-a-programmer/manuscript/05-arrays.md

 const empties = Array(5); //-> an array of 5 undefined elements
 ```

-If you have an iterable object, you can convert it to an array using `Array.from`:
+If you have an iterable object (which we'll cover below), you can convert it to an array using `Array.from`:

 ```js
 const arr = Array.from(new Set([1, 2, 3, 3, 5, 4, 3, 2])); //-> [ 1, 2, 3, 4, 5 ]